Environmental

 plan.

-Social and Environmental Impact Assessment (SEIA) for a Toliara
+Social and Environmental Impact Assessment for a Toliara Sands

-inputs for the Scoping study and EA has been initiated before the
+of and provided technical inputs for the Scoping study and EA before

-proposed development of a titianium oxide mine of international
+the proposed development of a titanium oxide mine of international

 in the south-west of the country.
 This study was elaborated with

-European Union and Ministry of Transport and Public Works.
-2006.
+and Ministry of Transport and Public Works.
+The principal issues

-The principal issues include the protection of soils and water,
+included the protection of soils and water, waste management, dust

-areas, agricultural land, community services, health and security.
+land, community services, health, and security.
+The study included

-The study includes a description of physical, biological and socio-economic
+a description of physical, biological and socio-economic issues,

 plan.
-The road scheme is integrated with potential development of
+The road scheme was integrated with potential development

 information.
 The report presented the situation with maps and recommendations